SR--/placecolor/relationship.md

 ---
 id: FlKsi1_5ZYy3hlwpigCHp
-title: Phenomenon
+title: Relationship
 desc: ''
-updated: 1624432955766
+updated: 1624530147540
 created: 1624432678654
+stub: true
 ---

-Phenomena are the entities that the exhibition attempts to question or expand.
+Relationships are the entities that the exhibition attempts to question or expand.
 The objective is to encourage reflection and to make the audience/participant rethink what they know.

+## Key Ideas

+- We can see the universe in terms of relationships
+- Abiotic structures and patterns are relationships
+- Living beings are always in multiple relationships
+- Color is one characteristic examples

-## Key Phenomena
+## Key Relationships

 Each of these is represented in a separate file